ankit7540/IntensityCalbr/PythonModule/determine_C2/vibration_rotation_H2_HD_D2/README.md

 # Python module for vibration-rotation intensities

-+ - Scheme for **vibration-rotation Raman intensities from H<sub>2</sub>, HD and D<sub>2</sub>.** This is the most detailed part of the repo and includes functions for :
++ - Scheme for **vibration-rotation Raman intensities from H<sub>2</sub>, HD and D<sub>2</sub>.
+The observed bands cover the spectral region from 2400 to 4200 cm<sup>-1</sup> (typical).** Measurements and corresponding analysis over extended region is also possible.
+This module is the most detailed part of the repository and includes functions for :
     + computing Raman intensities of sets of predefined transitions
     + use the computed intensities in a non-linear optimization analysis to determine the wavenumber dependent sensitivity
-    + and, perform the above analysis with/witout temperauture as a fixed parameter
+    + and, perform the above analysis with/without temperature as a fixed parameter
 + Apart from above,
-    + function is included for the determination of temperature by comparison of observed Raman intensities to computed ones.
+    + function is included for the determination of temperature by comparison of observed Raman intensities to computed ones (for validation purpose).